vapor-ware/synse-sdk/README.md

-### Synse Backgound Process SDK
+# Synse Plugin SDK for Go
+An SDK in the Go programming language for creating plugins for Vapor IO's [Synse Server][synse-server].

-This is a simple SDK to aid in writing plugins for Synse.
-It handles a lot of common functionality and requires that the plugin only write handlers for plugin-specific actions, such as read and write.
+This SDK handles most of the common functionality needed for Synse Server plugins, such as configuration parsing, background reading, asynchronous writing, generation and tracking of transaction ids, handling metainfo, etc.

-See the `example` directory for examples on how to use the SDK.

-TODO:
+In most cases, a plugin author will only need to write the plugin-specific read and write functionality.

+## Installing
+todo - instructions on install

+## Reference

+- link to examples
+- link to docs

+## Overview of SDK Components

+- config.go
+- interface.go
+- managers.go
+- models.go
+- rw.go
+- sdk.go
+- server.go
+- utils.go

+## License
+This SDK is licensed under the ____.
+See LICENSE.txt and NOTICE.txt for more information.

+## TODO
  - proper organization
  - figure out how writes will work
     - starting from the grpc command